Common Lisp Is Not a Single Language, It Is Lots

 Common Lisp Object System

 OOP is but a one approach to building Lisp software.
 There are CL codebases built entirely out of plain functions.
 Even the ones built entirely in a Scheme-y functional style (I worked with some.)
 There are others built out of objects and methods on them.
-There are ones that are built around generics and protocols.
-And it's quite hard to work with either if one's typical style is not the same as that of the codebase.
+There are ones that are built around And it's quite hard to work with either if one's typical style is not the same as that of the codebase.

 So here goes our first non-CLtL language: CLOS.
 Defining classes and methods on them: